We practice what we preach

 2. Navigate to: Settings → Network → Show Advanced

-• Remote Access: Green checkmark with “Fully accessible outside your network”
+• Remote Access: Green checkmark - “Fully accessible outside your network”

 Plex Settings showing Remote Access fully accessible with green checkmark and public WAN IP displayed